petedprice/SupergeneEvolutionZebraFinch/README.md

-# SupergeneEvolutionZebraFinch

-Respository containing code for the reproduction of the manuscript:
+Github for the manuscript "Relaxed purifying selection maintains a sex-linked supergene polymorphism in zebra finches"

-It is organised into two sections, one for the analysis of the coding sequence [] and the other for the analysis of gene expression []
+It is organised into two sections, one for the analysis of the coding sequence (PopGenome) and the other for the analysis of gene expression (ExpressionEvo)